semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 :::tip

 Do not use `exit` in the job commands.
 Doing so terminates the terminal session and marks the job as failed.
-If you want force a non-exit status code use `return` instead.
+If you want force a non-exit status code use `return <int>` instead.

 :::

 ### Run jobs in parallel {#jobs-parallel}

-Jobs added to the same block not only [share settings](#block-settings), but also *run in parallel*.
+Jobs in the same block always run in parallel.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">